mer-hybris/hadk.sailfishos.org/overview.rst

   echo "run this command in the android chroot terminal"

-and another using the Mer SDK chroot where you assemble the Mer glue packages:
+Commands and output from the Mer SDK session are indicated using ``MER_SDK $`` at the top of the code block, like this:

 .. code-block:: console